Sutta Study Group Overview

 This group was formed in the spring of 2005 as a way to support leaders of the center in deepening their study and practice of the teachings of the Buddha.
 The program was designed to promote both a greater fluency and depth of understanding of the teachings of the Buddha, and a deeper web of dharma friendships with other leaders and practitioners.

-Every year we open up our sutta study groups to new members, in March.
+Every year we open up our sutta study groups to new members.

 Criteria for the sutta study group

 - Active leader or volunteer at the center or with TCVC, prison group or involved in an outside Dharma role.

 - Has had a Buddhist mindfulness practice for five or more years